usman84/custom_user_profile/README.md

 # custom_user_profile
 Custom User Profile from the Photo Gallery (Field_collection module)

-This custom moduel develoed only for a small requirement on https://drupal.stackexchange.com/questions/268324
+This custom moduel developed only for a small requirement on https://drupal.stackexchange.com/questions/268324